 Paradise, Later Years

-Treading new ground of prose poetry, Marion Quednau is a juggler of juxtaposition, nothing is straight on; if there’s quiet beauty by the sea, there’s a passing warship.
-In Paradise, Later Years, Quednau’s lyricism bears witness to family, relationships and sex transformed by the tension—and surprise—of setting one thing against another, whether of river or lover.
-The verse in Paradise, Later Years is irreverent, the humour touching on the pain of recognition, making us shift our boundaries.
-Of the road trips Quednau recounts, no one comes out with the same skin of escape, or want, but new forms of redemption.
+Marion Quednau’s collection Paradise, Later Years plays with the language of juxtaposition, nothing is straight on; if there’s quiet beauty by the sea, there’s a passing warship.
+Quednau’s lyricism, whether of river or lover, bears witness to relationships transformed by the tension—and surprise—of setting one thing against another.
+The verse is often irreverent, the humour touching on the pain of recognition, making us shift our boundaries.
+This book is a brave road trip where no one comes out with the same skin of escape, or want, but rather with new forms of redemption.